-If you are acting as an agent under a power of attorney for health care, your provider may require you to show them a copy of the form.
-If you are requesting medical records of a deceased patient, you should expect to show documentation that you are entitled to the records as the administrator or executor of the deceased's estate or as a heir of the deceased person.
+If you are acting under a durable power of attorney for health care, your provider may require you to show them a copy of the form.
+If you are requesting medical records as the personal representative of a deceased patient, you should expect to show documentation that you are the administrator or executor of the deceased's estate.